hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 ### Initialize Go

-If you?™re starting from scratch in a new directory, you first need to create a `go.mod` file for tracking dependencies.
+If you?ï¿½re starting from scratch in a new directory, you first need to create a `go.mod` file for tracking dependencies.
 For example:

 #### Initialize Go